Kathryn Dennis Talks Rehab After Drug Test As ‘Southern Charm’ Cast Shares Thomas Ravenel’s New Romance

 — Kathryn C. Dennis (@kathryn_dennis) April 13, 2017

-For those wondering if Dennis and Ravenel might get back together, however, the Southern Charm cast has been dishing on the new romance in Thomas’ life.
+For those wondering if Dennis and Ravenel might get back together, the Southern Charm cast has been dishing on the new romance in Thomas’ life.
 Kathryn and her co-stars revealed their thoughts on Ravenel’s blossoming romance with Landon Clements, reported ET.

 “Something’s been happening, of course!” declared Dennis.
 “Now, it’s just, she’s got her moment to move in.”

 Southern Charm viewers saw Thomas visit Landon’s house and graciously give her a rose.
 The couple then headed to the beach and dished on the possibility of “giving it a shot.”
-One person who learned about the romantic interlude before the viewers was Craig Conover’s girlfriend Naomie Olindo.
+One person who learned about the romantic interlude before the viewers was Craig Conover’s girlfriend, Naomie Olindo.

 “You had drinks with her the night of or after [the rose],” recalled Conover to Naomie.